 It’s understandable to be curious about what causes asthma.
 It’s a complex disease and while the exact cause is still unknown, research has shown that both genetics and environmental factors are involved.

 Children who have parents with asthma are more likely to have it themselves.
-In fact, if one parent has asthma, there’s a 25% chance their child will too.
+If one parent has asthma, there’s a 25% chance their child will too.
 If both your parents have it, this risk rises to 50%.

 The influence of genes is highlighted in twin studies, which have found that asthma is more likely to occur in people who have a genetically close relative with the condition.
 For identical twins, the likelihood of both twins having asthma is higher than non-identical twins.
 But it’s 75% likely rather than 100% guaranteed, highlighting that environmental factors play a role too.